If we opened our hearts more--Chief Joseph

 suffered outside the gate. --Hebrews 12: 11

-Sometime about 1919, Pearl Shoey, the eldest of the Shoey children, was sexually molested in the barn at Plain View Farm in rural Eudora, Kansas.
+Sometime about 1919, Pearl Shoey, the eldest of the Shoey children, was told a terrible lie by a respected barn at Plain View Farm in rural Eudora, Kansas.

 What should she do?
 In her turmoil and hurt, her first reaction was to shield her parents, for she loved them so much she would do nothing to upset them.
-Could a little girl be so good?
-This one was.
+She knew her Papa would never take part in anything so bad, and that was her only comfort, that she knew he was innocent.
+Could a little girl be so trusting as to believe this man's lie?
+She never suspected he could be lying to her.
 We know because she kept the crime secret for over eighty years.
 A couple years ago, many years since her parents deaths, she revealed the incident to two grown daughters in her own kitchen whe n she found she could no longer keep it secret.
 They comforted her as much as they could, and conversation eventually turned, and the incident was put away, but was it finished?